AbdulrhmanAnsary/BashNotesForProfessionalsBook/README.md

 # Learn bash
-Welcome to the "Learn Bash" repository!
-This repository is a collection of Bash scripts where you can find various examples and exercises to learn and improve your Bash scripting skills, I will put here some of the things I learn in bash.
+Welcome to the "BashNotesForProfessionalsBook" repository!
+This repository contains some examples from some chapters from the book "BashnotesforProfessionals" knowing that some of the contents of the book are difficult to represent and present as files.
 ## Description
-Learn bash script with me from zero.
+Learn bash script with me from zero by explaining some examples of the book.

 ## Getting Started
 To get started, clone this repository to your local machine using the following command: